Burning of Smyrna

-The event is considered one of the most catastrophic urban fires in history and it is widely regarded as an act of genocide and a war crime; the event is still a source of tension between Greece and Turkey.
+The event is considered one of the most catastrophic urban fires in history, as well as an act of genocide and a war crime; it is still a source of tension between Greece and Turkey.
 Winston Churchill called it an "infernal orgy" and stated that: "For a deliberately planned and methodically executed atrocity, Smyrna must...find few parallels in the history of human crime".